nitkizs/test/test.md

   - If the similarity between images falls below the threshold, they will be considered duplicates.
   - Finally, an XML file will be generated containing only the unique images.
   - Optionally, you can launch the FiftyOne app to visualize the duplicates and better understand the results.

-### **Additional requirements**

-- Based on the requirement of the project, the data can be sampled using a constant sampling rate.
-- This can be achieved using the script [create-cvat-xml-6-frame.py](create-cvat-xml-6-frame.py).
-- The constant sampling rate needs to be calculated based on the project requirement.

 ### Notebook Outputs

 For each dataset (positive and negative), the notebook generates: